Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Efficiency Bottleneck of Prior Art and Our Solution in a Nutshell

 {\em Our methodology}.
 We realize that the above ``pace'' synchronization of using a whole set of $n-f$ pace-signature pairs as MVBA input is unnecessary.
 At the core of the $\sys$ framework, we provide a highly efficient alternative ``pace'' synchronization mechanism as fast as binary agreement.

-Our main observation lies in the fact that: there are at least $n-2f$ honest parties that stay in the latest two optimistic blocks, so once all parties receive $n-f$ valid pace-signature pairs, they can simply compute the maximum among these paces.
-Thanks to the ``notorizability'', they would get either the same value or two consecutive integers, and our task of ``pace'' synchronization is therefore reduced to make the honest parties choose one common integer out of those two unknown consecutive values.
+Our main observation lies in the fact that: there are at least $n-2f$ honest parties that do output the latest two optimistic path blocks, so once all parties receive $n-f$ valid pace-signature pairs, they can simply compute the maximum among these paces.
+Thanks to the ``notarizability'' of our fastlane abstraction, the honest parties would get either the same value or two consecutive integers, and our task of ``pace'' synchronization is therefore reduced to make the honest parties choose one common integer out of those two unknown consecutive values.
 To this end, we propose and construct a novel asynchronous Byzantine agreement primitive to solve the specific issue of agreeing between two uncertain consecutive values.
 The construction has message patterns and execution flows exactly same to the state-of-the-art binary agreement protocol in \cite{guo2020dumbo} and only has three different lines in pseudocode for checking slightly updated ``if-else'' conditions.

-Moreover, thanks to the novel efficient pace synchronization mechanism, we now can adopt some more aggressive optimistic tactics as follows.
-First, different from \cite{kursawe05} that keeps on running optimistic path until it becomes problematic, we can proactively and even frequently raise ``pace'' synchronizations once the optimistic path has made enough progresses, which is important when the optimistic path is leader-based.
-Second, different from \cite{kursawe05,cachin05} where the pessimistic path is always executed after ``pace'' synchronization, we now can invoke the pessimistic path only if the optimistic path is completely failed to output anything, i.e., even if the optimistic path seemingly goes problematic during the course of executing, we would keep on trying the optimistic path again after ``pace'' synchronization as long as it remains to return some minimal output (e.g., one single block).
+For the efficiency of this new pace synchronization, we now can adopt some more aggressive optimistic tactics as follows.
+First, different from \cite{kursawe05} that keeps on running optimistic path until it becomes problematic, we can proactively and even frequently raise ``pace'' synchronizations once the optimistic path has made enough progresses, which is important to ensure ``fairness'' when the optimistic path is leader-based.
+Second, different from \cite{kursawe05,cachin05} where the pessimistic path is always executed after ``pace'' synchronization, we now can invoke the pessimistic path only if the optimistic path is completely failed, i.e., even if the optimistic path seemingly goes problematic during the course of executing, we would keep on trying the optimistic path again after ``pace'' synchronization as long as it remains to return some minimal output (e.g., one single block).